NordicSemiconductor/pc-nrfconnect-ble/doc/docs/troubleshooting.md

 If you receive an error about debug probe connection issues, verify that J-Link software is properly installed on the system.

-If the device has been programmed with memory protection, the {{app_name}} cannot program the firmware.
+If the device has been programmed with memory protection, the Bluetooth Low Energy app cannot program the firmware.
 To erase the device:

 1. Download [nRF Util](https://docs.nordicsemi.com/bundle/nrfutil/page/README.html) from Nordic Semiconductor.
 2. [Install the `nrfutil device` command](https://docs.nordicsemi.com/bundle/nrfutil/page/guides/installing_commands.html).